sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 {{</ highlight >}}

-We create a new oscillator for each note that we play.
+I create a new oscillator for each note that plays.
 An oscillator can only play one note at a time, so to play multiple notes at once we need multiple oscillators.
-We keep track of the oscillators in the `Player` state, and stop and disconnect them when we're done with them.
+I keep track of the oscillators in the `Player` state, and stop and disconnect them when I'm done with them.

 ### Playing a scale
 As well as being able to interact with the piano directly, I wanted the piano to automatically play a user-selected scale.

-We can iterate over the notes of the scale, and set a timeout for each note - when the timeout elapses the frequency of the oscillator is set to the frequency of that note.
+I iterate over the notes of the scale, and set a timeout for each note - when the timeout elapses the frequency of the oscillator is set to the frequency of that note.
 I chose an interval of half a second for each timeout.
 The last timeout clears the `currentNotes` array in state, and stops play.

-The `Player` keeps track of the timeouts in state, so that if the user hits the "stop" button we can cancel all the timeouts and stop the scale.
+The `Player` keeps track of the timeouts in state, so that if the user hits the "stop" button I can cancel all the timeouts and stop the scale.

 {{< highlight typescript >}}
 function playScale() {